ETroll/TrOS/TrOS-2/README.md

 ### Kernel

-The TrOS-2 kernel. :: TODO
+The TrOS-2 kernel is a hybrid 32bit kernel.
+It has the following features atm:

+ - Multiboot support
+ - :: TODO!
+Moar features!

+Planned features:

+ - Preemptive scheduling (simple scheuler)
+ - Memory management and protection
+ - Userland
+ - Integrated Lua support (Integrated in to shell)

 ### Userland